-New York City's beloved dive bars that have closed for good
+New York City's beloved dive bars that are closing or moving

 Ding Dong Lounge

 Located near Columbia University, the Upper West Side dive the Ding Dong Bar opened in 2001 and became a neighborhood classic.
 Although included in the Village Voice's Best Dive Bars in 2013 (described as having "not a single television set.
 The bathrooms are—well, the place has bathrooms") as well as Gothamist's Best Dive Bars, the Ding Dong Lounge announced in July that its last night would be on Thursday, July 31.
 "The Ding has lost its lease," Ding Dong DJ Linda Rizzo told Vanishing New York.
 "Victim to landlord greed..."
 On its website, the bar wrote: "This is not the end of the Ding, as we will be relocating & reopening in the new future."
 Patrons are advised to check back for the exact location.
 (Credit: Flickr / efeb)